Welcome to Striking Kitchen and Bath by Bell

 We are constantly refreshing our offering of brands, and in most cases, if we don’t currently have a relationship, we can source what you need.

 What is aging in place?

-Aging in place enables you to stay in your home longer by equipping it with safety features like grab bars, low barrier showers, walk-in tubs, wider hallways, bathrooms with wheelchair turn radius, ADA fixtures and more.
-If you aren’t quite ready for these added features, we can still create behind the wall supports to allow for them to be added later.
+Aging in place enables you to stay in your home longer by equipping it with safety features like grab bars, low barrier showers, walk-in tubs, wider hallways, bathrooms with wheelchair turn radius, ADA fixtures, and more.
+If you aren’t quite ready for these added features, we can still create behind-the-wall supports to allow for them to be added later.

-What does the remodel process look like?
+What does the remodeling process look like?

-How do I start the remodel process?
+How do I start the remodeling process?